 - Long and erratic working hours.

-- Sometimes life-threatening especially when working in the crime beat or handling sensitive issues.
+- Sometimes job is life-threatening especially when working in the crime beat or handling sensitive issues.

 - No scope for error.